Håkon Lunde Saxi

 Saxi has worked at the Norwegian Defence University College since 2009.
 He was a research fellow at the Norwegian Institute for Defence Studies (IFS) 2009–2010, a PhD research fellow 2011–2015 and a senior fellow 2016–2019.
 His PhD dissertation was entitled «From the Defence of Europe to Global Expeditionary Operations: British and German Defence Policy 1990–2014».
 Saxi has also been a guest research fellow at the UK Joint Services Command & Staff College (JSCSC) in 2013, a guest research fellow at the Stiftung Wissenschaft und Politik (SWP) in Berlin in 2012, and an intern with the UNs Department of Peacekeeping Operations in 2009.

-He is presently completing a book on the involvement of the Norwegian Armed Forces in the Balkans, 1992‒2005.
-(In Norwegian)
+In 2023 Saxi published a book entitled War in Europe: The Norwegian Armed Forces in the Balkans, 1992‒2005 (In Norwegian)

 - military strategy